dnltxorr/PropertiesAPI/README.md

    % python main.py
 10. **Enjoy**

-You can access the API in your browser using the url:
+Once the service is runnig, you can access the API in your browser using the url:
     http://127.0.0.1:8000/
 The **documentation** can be visited in the swagger using the url:
     http://127.0.0.1:8000/docs